awsdocs/amazon-sagemaker-developer-guide/doc_source/object2vec-encoder-embeddings.md

 ## GPU optimization: Encoder Embeddings<a name="object2vec-inference-gpu-optimize-encoder-embeddings"></a>

+An embedding is a mapping from discrete objects, such as words, to vectors of real numbers\.

 Due to GPU memory scarcity, the `INFERENCE_PREFERRED_MODE` environment variable can be specified to optimize on whether the [ Data Formats for Object2Vec Inference](object2vec-inference-formats.md) or the encoder embedding inference network is loaded into GPU\.
 If the majority of your inference is for encoder embeddings, specify `INFERENCE_PREFERRED_MODE=embedding`\.
 The following is a Batch Transform example of using 4 instances of p3\.2xlarge that optimizes for encoder embedding inference:

 ```